 State Aid Programs

 Legal residents of the state of Maryland can apply for Maryland Higher Education Commission (MHEC) aid programs.
 They offer grants and scholarships based on financial need or merit, or a combination of both.
 Many of these aid programs only require the FAFSA, but some require additional application steps.
 MHEC has a March 1 FAFSA deadline.
-For more details, visit www.mhec.state.md.us or call 410-260-4565.
+For more details, visit the MHEC website or call 410-260-4565.

 Explore Towson University's Departmental Scholarships

 For more information visit Towson University's Departmental Scholarships web page.